Utah Sen. Mitt Romney isolating after positive COVID-19 test

-SALT LAKE CITY — U.S. Sen. Mitt Romney tested positive for COVID-19 on Friday and “will be isolating and working remotely for the recommended period of time,” according to a news release from his office.
+SALT LAKE CITY (AP) — U.S. Sen. Mitt Romney tested positive for COVID-19 on Friday and “will be isolating and working remotely for the recommended period of time,” according to a news release from his office.

 The Utah Republican is fully vaccinated and boosted against COVID-19 and is not showing any symptoms, the statement said.
 His wife, Ann, tested negative for the virus.